Snipes (film)

-Snipes is a 2001 American drama film directed by Rich Murray and featuring Nelly, Zoe Saldaña and Dean Winters.
-It is Murray's feature directorial debut.
+Snipes is a 2001 American drama film directed by Rich Murray and featuring Sam Jones III, Nelly, Zoe Saldaña and Dean Winters.
+It is Murray's feature directorial debut, and both Jones' and Nelly's feature film debut.

 Plot

 Snipes starts off with a young man from Philadelphia, Pennsylvania named Erik looking up to a local rapper named Prolifik.
 Erik works for the Hype Studio as part of its street promo team, putting up posters around the city of Hype's newest artist, Prolifik.

 He frequently speaks with Cheryl who also works at Hype Studio.
 Bobby Starr owns this studio/record label and also works for a mob boss named Johnnie Marandin who already despises him for sleeping with his daughter when he was only supposed to mentor her.
 There is a problem with Prolifik though: He has already spent his advance money and Bobby expects him to deliver a full project.
 Bobby threatens to end Prolifik's career if he cannot deliver a project soon.

 Clarence came up with a scheme.
 He decided to get his friends to “kidnap him” and record his "murder".
 In the recording, his friends hold up master tapes of Prolifik's " album", which Prolifik's friends hold for ransom.